wchanzit/dsp/05a-python.md

 >> Sets are like lists in that they contain multiple elements and are mutable, but there are differences as well.
 These include that each element in a set must be immutable and unique, and a set is unordered.

-An example list is ...
+An example list is ['Bob', 'Rachel', 'Bob', 'John'].

-An example set is ...
+An example set (corresponding to the list above) is {'Bob', 'Rachel', 'John'}.

-Performance comparison ...
+Finding an element in a set is faster than doing so in a list because sets use hash functions to map elements to respective specific "buckets" that can be immediately searched for values.
+Searching for lists, on the other hand, necesitates testing through every element in the list for equality.

 ---